Low-protein diet

 A low-protein diet is a diet in which people decrease their intake of protein.
 A low-protein diet is used as a therapy for inherited metabolic disorders, such as phenylketonuria and homocystinuria, and can also be used to treat kidney or liver disease.
-Low protein consumption appears to reduce the risk of bone breakage presumably through changes in calcium homeostasis.
-Consequently, there is no uniform definition of what constitutes low-protein, because the amount and composition of protein for an individual with phenylketonuria would differ substantially from one with homocystinuria or tyrosinemia.
+There is no uniform definition of what constitutes a low-protein diet, because the amount and composition of protein vary by medical condition, nutritional status, and clinical goal.
+For example, the amount and composition of protein used for an individual with phenylketonuria may differ substantially from that used for homocystinuria, tyrosinemia, chronic kidney disease, or liver disease.

 History

 By studying the composition of food in the local population in Germany, Carl von Voit established a standard of 118 grams of protein per day.
 Russell Henry Chittenden showed that less than half that amount was needed to maintain good health.

 Protein requirement

 The daily requirement for humans to remain in nitrogen balance is relatively small.
-The median human adult requirement for good quality protein is approximately 0.65 gram per kilogram body weight per day and the 97.5 percentile is 0.83 grams per kilogram body weight per day.
+The median human adult requirement for good quality protein is approximately 0.65 gram per kilogram body weight per day and the 97.5th percentile is 0.83 grams per kilogram body weight per day.
 Children require more protein, depending on the growth phase.
 A 70 kg adult human who was in the middle of the range would require approximately 45 grams of protein per day to be in nitrogen balance.
 This would represent less than 10% of kilocalories in a notional 2,200 kilocalorie ration.
 William Cumming Rose and his team studied the essential amino acids, helping to define minimum amounts needed for normal health.
-For adults, the recommended minimum amounts of each essential amino acid varies from 4 to 39 milligrams per kilogram of body weight per day.
+For adults, the recommended minimum amounts of each essential amino acid vary from 4 to 39 milligrams per kilogram of body weight per day.
 To be of good quality, protein only needs to come from a wide variety of foods; there is neither a need to mix animal and plant food together nor a need to complement specific plant foods, such as rice and beans.
 The notion that such specific combinations of plant protein need to be made to give good quality protein stems from the book Diet for a Small Planet.
-Plant protein is often described as incomplete, suggesting that they lack one or more of the essential amino acids.
-Apart from rare examples, such as Taro, each plant provides an amount of all the essential amino acids.
+Plant proteins are often described as incomplete, suggesting that they lack one or more of the essential amino acids.
+Apart from rare examples, such as taro, each plant provides an amount of all the essential amino acids.
 However, the relative abundance of the essential amino acids is more variable in plants than that found in animals, which tend to be very similar in essential amino acid abundance, and this has led to the misconception that plant proteins are deficient in some way.